Saintfield Mart: Fat cattle sell to a top price of £1,422

-A good entry of cattle at Wednesday’s sale with trade keeping up in all sections.
+A good entry of cattle at Saintfield on Wednesday, April 26, with trade up in all sections.

 FAT CATTLE: Sold to a top of £1,422 for 790kg Ch 180p per kg.
 Fat heifers sold to a top of £1,316, £209 per kg for 630Kg Char.